 Commercial and residential mortgage loans are generally reported at cost adjusted for amortization of premiums and accrual of discounts, computed using the interest method and net of valuation allowances.
 Amortized cost excludes accrued interest receivable.
+The amortized cost of our residential mortgage loans also includes basis adjustments related to fair value hedges in a closed portfolio.
+See Note 4, Derivative Financial Instruments, for further information.
 Interest income is accrued on the principal amount of the loan based on the loan's contractual interest rate.
 Interest income, as well as prepayment of fees and the amortization of the related premium or discount, is reported in net investment income on the consolidated statements of operations.
 Accrued interest receivable is reported in accrued investment income on the consolidated statements of financial position.
 Any changes in the loan valuation allowances are reported in net realized capital gains (losses) on the consolidated statements of operations.
 Further details relating to our valuation allowance are included under the caption "Financing Receivables Valuation Allowance."